redis-developer/brewdis/README.md

 - Open http://localhost[]
 - Enter a simple keyword search, e.g. `chambly`.
 Note highlighted matches.
 - Expand the filter panel by clicking on the filter button (image:https://pic.onlinewebfonts.com/svg/img_3152.png[width=24])
-- Enter some characters in the Brewery field to retrieve suggestions from RediSearch (e.g. `Unib`)
+- Enter some characters in the Brewery field to retrieve suggestions fromRedis Search(e.g. `Unib`)
 - Click the `Submit` button
 - Refine the search by adding a constraint on the alcohol content (ABV field):